pantheon-systems/documentation/source/content/platform-considerations.md

 ## XML-RPC

-The [XML-RPC PHP extension](https://www.php.net/manual/en/intro.xmlrpc.php) is, as of this doc's last update, listed as experimental, and not included on the Platform.
+The [XML-RPC PHP extension](https://www.php.net/manual/en/intro.xmlrpc.php) is, as of the last update to this document, listed as experimental and not included on the platform.
 Consider the [XML-RPC for PHP](http://gggeek.github.io/phpxmlrpc/) library as an alternative.